-The Signaling Monitor feature works with the user card alarm system to detect excessive signaling bit transitions.
+The Signaling Monitor feature works with the user card alarm system (see Chapter 3-A) to detect excessive signaling bit transitions.
 The system will generate alarms if the number of transitions of any signaling bit in transmit or receive direction for an active port exceeds 255 in any four second interval.
 The options are off and on, and they are toggled by pressing "g" (siGmon command) in the Test Screen.